 The online faxing industry has been steadily growing in the last few years.
 It’s now possible to send and receive documents via digital fax without ever having to print or scan a single page.
 This is good news for companies that need to send time-sensitive documents without the hassle of using traditional fax machines.

-However, is faxing secure when done online?
+However, is online fax service secure when done online?
 This is a valid concern when it comes to sending sensitive information over the internet.
 You may wonder if documents sent through fax apps or software are safe from the prying eyes of cyber attackers.

 Fortunately, there are ways to send secure fax online.
+You can make use of a unique fax number provided by online fax services, thereby ensuring the secure transmission of your documents.
+With advancements in technology, many cloud faxing solutions are now offering top-notch security measures such as data encryption and secure storage.
 This blog post will explore how safe online faxing is and how to choose the best online fax service for your business.

 Table of Contents